SnowflakePowered/sabinokaku/README.md

 ### Advanced Configuration

 #### Setting Environment Variables
-After the long or short format preamble, you may provide **optional** environment variables to be set before hostfxr is invoked and the .NET runtime is bootstrapped.
+After the preamble, you may provide **optional** environment variables to be set before hostfxr is invoked and the .NET runtime is bootstrapped.
 The format is `env KEY=VAR`, be sure there are no spaces between the equals symbol or it will be taken as part of the environment string.

 For example, to set `DOTNET_MULTILEVEL_LOOKUP=0`, an example `kaku.co` may be